Phạm Ngọc Thảo: Fall of Diệm

 In 1963, the Diệm regime began to lose its tight control over the country as civil unrest spread as a result of the Buddhist crisis.
 Large scale demonstrations by the Buddhist majority erupted in response to the government shootings of nine Buddhists in Huế who were protesting against a ban on the flying of the Buddhist flag during Vesak, the birthday of Gautama Buddha.
 With Diệm remaining intransigent in the face of Buddhist demands for religious equality, sections of society began calling for his removal from power.
 Thảo was part of the many plots that engulfed Saigon, destabilising the regime.
 Aiming for a 15 July coup, Tuyến consulted with Thảo regarding his plans, but Tuyến was too closely associated with Nhu to recruit the necessary military aid and he was subsequently exiled by Nhu.

 Tuyen's group ended up being led by Thảo but his initial coup plans were shelved when American CIA officer Lucien Conein instructed Thảo's superior, General Khiêm, to stop the coup on the grounds that it was premature.
-Thảo's motivation for involvement in the plotting is generally attributed to communist instructions for him to cause infighting within the ARVN whenever possible.
+Thảo's motivation for involvement in the plotting is generally attributed to VC instructions for him to cause infighting within the ARVN whenever possible.
 He resumed plotting, intending to stage the coup on 24 October.
 He had recruited various infantry, marine and paratroop units for his scheme, totalling 3,000 men.
 Thảo's group did not carry out the coup after senior generals persuaded him to integrate his forces into their larger group, which was more likely to succeed.
 Thảo reasoned that aligning himself with a group of officers that were likely to successful would yield more influence in the resulting junta.
 The coup was successfully executed on 1 November 1963 under the leadership of Generals Dương Văn Minh and Trần Văn Đôn.